pantheon-systems/wp-native-php-sessions/readme.txt

 PHP's fallback default functionality is to allow sessions to be stored in a temporary file.
 This is what most code that invokes sessions uses by default, and in simple use-cases it works, which is why so many plugins do it.

 However, if you intend to scale your application, local tempfiles are a dangerous choice.
 They are not shared between different instances of the application, producing erratic behavior that can be impossible to debug.
 By storing them in the database the state of the sessions is shared across all application instances.

+== Troubleshooting ==

+If you see an error like "Fatal error: session_start(): Failed to initialize storage module: user (path: ) in .../code/wp-content/plugins/plugin-that-uses-sessions/example.php on line 2" do the following:

+1. Deactivate the plugin that is attempting to start the session.
+Temporarily renaming the plugin folder will do the trick.
+2. Activate this wp-native-php-sessions plugin
+3. Activate the plugin that uses sessions

 == Changelog ==